rimelek/tutorial-docker-build/README.md

 # Build a Docker image without Dockerfile

+A Dockerfile is basically a text file which contains a series of instructions describing how we want to create the filesystem of the image and its metadata like labels and the command we want to execute when we start the container.

+This is the standard way when we use Docker so we can share our Dockerfile with its commonly known syntax and versioning of the text file is not a problem either.

-You could ask: why would I build an image without Dockerfile?
+Now you could ask: why would I build an image without Dockerfile?
 Well, usually I wouldn't, but it can help us to understand how docker build works so debugging can be easier and our Dockerfile can become better.